 \subsubsection{Risk Pattern Decoding}

 ~

-Vehicles with similar feature patterns are grouped into the same cluster, and each cluster has a respective distinct risk pattern.
-The key risk indicator features are selected based on EMRI, which can facilitate to recognise and interpret the risk patterns of the formed clusters, thus the labels of risk levels to each vehicle can be assigned.
-The value distributions of the key features are summarised in Fig. 10 based on letter-value plots.
-Based on the value and physical meanings of indictor features, the risk pattern can be decoded with graded levels from safety to the highest severity, i.e., from 0 to 5 in Fig. 10.
+Vehicles with similar feature patterns are grouped into the same cluster, and each cluster has a respective distinct pattern.
+The selected key indicator features can facilitate to recognise and interpret the risk patterns of the formed clusters.
+The feature value distributions are summarised in Fig. 10 by letter-value plots.

+Based on the physical meanings and value distributions of the risk indicator features, the risk patterns are decoded with graded levels from safety to the highest severity, i.e., from 0 to 5 in Fig. 10.